 - About 72% of cases of colorectal cancer in young people arise in the colon and about 28% in the rectum.

 - According to the American Cancer Society, men and women should begin screening for colon cancer at age 50.

-- The CDC says that if the entire population was screened at the age of 50, the number of colorectal cancer-related deaths could be cut by 60%.
+- The National Colorectal Round Table estimates that if the 80% of the eligible population was screened at the age of 50, the number of colorectal cancer-related deaths could be cut by 230,000.